 The Senegalese are overwhelmingly Muslim.
 Some 90 percent of the population belong to the Sunni branch of Islam.
 The remaining 10 percent are Roman Catholic.

-TOURISM IN SENEGAL
+VOLUNTEERING IN SENEGAL QUICK FACTS

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to Go Volunteer Africa's local Coordinators on arrival in the country.